sue818/smart_madelon/README.md

 ### Features
 - A Fan entity with speed control
 - Two sensors for temperature and humidity
-- Mode switches and Bypass switch
+- Auto Mode switch and Bypass switch

 ### Setup guide